SuliacLEGUILLOU/wsaas/README.md

 # Web Socket as a Service

-## Current status: ALPHA, Use at your own risk
+## Current status: BETA, I works on my laptop AND on the laptop of a coworker

 The project aim is to help systems scale their websocket interfaces.
 It should be used with a distributed or a lambda base system.